-- 1. Select Reporting Tools, Query, Query Manager. - On the Query Manager Search Results page, find the query that you want to modify and click its Edit link.The Fields page appears. - 3.
-Access the tab that you want to modify the information-except the Run tab. - 4.
+- 1. Select Reporting Tools, Query, Query Manager. - 2.
+On the Query Manager search results page, find the query that you want to modify and click its Edit link.

+- 3. Access the tab that you want to modify the information-except the Run tab. - 4.
 Enter the new information. - 5.
 Click either the Save button to update the existing query, or the Save As link to save a different instance of the query under a new name.

-Note.
-When using Microsoft Windows-based Query Designer, any modification to a previously saved query must be saved before downloading query results to Microsoft Excel or to Crystal Reports 2008.
-A message will appear reminding you to save your work.
+Note: When using Microsoft Windows-based Query Designer, any modification to a previously saved query must be saved before downloading query results to Microsoft Excel or to Crystal Reports 2008.
+A message appears reminding you to save your work.
 This is to ensure that accurate data are displayed.
 New ad hoc queries that have never been saved before in the database can be downloaded to Microsoft Excel and to Crystal Reports 2008 without having to save after every modification.